geekiam/website/content/posts/how-to-create-a-gitignore-files.md

 # Ignore the node_modules folder in the project directory
 node_modules

-## Ignore all named local environment variable files   i.e.  .env.development.local etc
+## Ignore all named local environment variable files   i.e.  .env.local etc
 .env.**.local

 ## Ignore all files in the .cache folder